NoelKocheril/Python101/Lesson 02/Lesson02.md

 ## Conditional Statements

-### Basic IF Statement
+### Basic If Statement

-The basic IF statement in it's simplest form would look like:
+The basic If statement in it's simplest form would look like:

 ```
 if <expr>:
     <statement>
 ```

-In the above form, \<expr\> is an expression that will be evaluated as Boolean and if it is "Truthy", we will evaluate the code in the \<statement\>.
+In the above form, &lt;expr&gt; is an expression that will be evaluated as Boolean and if it is "Truthy", we will evaluate the code in the &lt;statement&gt;.

 Note: The colon after the expression is required.